-The photon transfer functions that appear in equation \eqref{clTheory} are the crucial part for weighting the different physical contributions to the CMB angular power spectra.
-These functions can be obtained by a time integral of a set of source functions multiplied by certain radial functions as shown in \cite{LineOfSight}.
-We use the total angular method to calculate these source functions, introduced in \cite{Hu_White_1997}, simplifying the radiation transport problem under gravity and scattering processes, dealt by Boltzmann equation, for temperature and polarization anisotropies of the CMB.
-The total angular momentum method leads to a unified set of simple integrals accounting for temperature $T$, and $E$ and $B$ polarization modes, which allows to split the source functions in a set of physical contributions as explained in \cite{Fast_CMB_comp_Lesg_2014}.
-This is the key aspect of this work: modulating with phenomenological amplitudes each physical contribution permit to weight them.
-The resulting photon transfer functions for scalar modes are:
+The photon transfer functions in the equation \eqref{clTheory} are crucial for weighting the different physical contributions to the CMB angular power spectra.
+These functions can be obtained by a time integral of a set of source functions multiplied by certain radial functions, as shown in \cite{LineOfSight}.
+We use the total angular method to calculate these source functions, introduced in \cite{Hu_White_1997}, simplifying the problem of radiation transport under gravity and scattering processes, treated by the Boltzmann equation, for the temperature and polarization anisotropies of the CMB.
+The total angular momentum method leads to a unified set of simple integrals taking into account the temperature $T$, and the $E$ and $B$ polarization modes, which allows splitting the source functions into a set of physical contributions as explained in \cite{Fast_CMB_comp_Lesg_2014}.
+This is the key aspect of this work: modulating with phenomenological amplitudes each physical contribution allows us to weigh them.
+The resulting photon transfer functions for the scalar modes are:

-where $P^{(0)}$ is the scalar polarization source term, $j_\ell (k(\eta_0-\eta))$ are the spherical Bessel functions, $j'_\ell (k(\eta_0-\eta))$ and $j''_\ell (k(\eta_0-\eta))$ are the first and second derivative of the spherical Bessel functions with respect their argument, respectively, $\tau$ is the optical depth at a given conformal time, $g(\eta)=-\tau'e^{-\tau}$ is the visibility function, $\Delta^T_0$ is the intrinsic temperature anisotropy (monopole), and $\theta_b = \nabla\cdot \vec{v}_b$ is the divergence of the bulk velocity of baryons, equal to that of electrons due to tight Coulomb interactions and associated with the existence of a CMB dipole.
-In addition on we adopt the following definition for the function that accounts for the early and late ISW regimes:
+where $P^{(0)}$ is the scalar polarization source term, $j_\ell (k(\eta_0-\eta))$ are the spherical Bessel functions, $j'_\ell (k(\eta_0-\eta))$ and $j''_\ell (k(\eta_0-\eta))$ are the first and second derivatives of the spherical Bessel functions with respect to their argument, respectively, $\tau$ is the optical depth at a given conformal time, $g(\eta)=-\tau'e^{-\tau}$ is the visibility function, $\Delta^T_0$ is the intrinsic temperature (monopole) anisotropy, and $\theta_b = \nabla\cdot \vec{v}_b$ is the divergence of the baryon bulk velocity, equal to that of the electrons due to the tight Coulomb interactions and associated with the existence of a CMB dipole.
+In addition, we adopt the following definition for the function that accounts for the early and late ISW regimes:

-The reason for choosing redshift $z=30$ as a turning point is merely a phenomenological one.
-As it is discussed in \cite{Cabass_2015}, the integrand $e^{-\tau}(\phi' + \psi')$ shows a minimum near $z=30$.
+The reason for choosing the redshift $z=30$ as a turning point is purely phenomenological.
+As discussed in \cite{Cabass_2015}, the integrand $e^{-\tau}(\phi' + \psi')$ shows a minimum near $z=30$.